printjan/Political_Language_Processing/README.md

 ---

-## **data**
+## **Predecessor project**

-### **For our project, the data was fetched from the open data service provided by the Bundestag:**
-- The data from the 19th electural term could simply be downloaded using the API.
+In the preceding project, we (different team) analyzed political speeches in the German Bundestag using Natural Language Processing to gain insights into the dynamics and structure of political communication.
+Our motivation was to reveal and critically question hidden patterns and relationships in political discourse.

+The scenario focused on a comprehensive analysis of the plenary protocols of the German Bundestag.
+As a hypothetical client, we considered, for example, political research institutes, media houses, or parties that are interested in detailed analyses and comprehensible visualizations of political communication.

+Specifically, we aimed to answer the following questions:
+* Which party speaks how much, and how fair is the allocation of speaking time?
+* Is it possible to automatically identify the party affiliation or even the identity of a speaker based solely on the speech transcript?
+* Which main topics dominate the political discourse, and how do the parties differ in this regard?

+### **Data Acquisition and Preparation:**
+- Crawling all publicly available plenary transcripts of the 19th and 20th legislative periods of the German Bundestag in JSON format via the Bundestag’s official API: https://www.bundestag.de/services/opendata
+- Before crawling, verify the website’s Terms of Use and robots.txt to ensure the data retrieval is permitted
-- Note: For the 20th period, a small number of protocols were missing.
+- Note: For the 20th period, a small number of protocols are missing.
 - For downloading, an API client was created and used, it is checked in under the bundestagsapi folder.
-However since the data only ahas to be downloaded once, this is not included in any notebook and just kept for reference.
+However since the data only has to be downloaded once, this is not included in any notebook and just kept for reference.
 - After crawling, the data was stored in a Pandas dataframe, preprocessed through several stages, and stored in Pickle (*.pkl) files.
 Below is a OneDrive link, containing the raw data and the preprocessing stages:
 [Onedrive Link](https://technischehochschulen-my.sharepoint.com/:f:/g/personal/dreykornju96245_technischehochschulen_onmicrosoft_com/Ej-sEGwae81FhV8L48I0PbEB2m3WW8Pu_nWlVdClo0ceBg?e=QhDzuj)

+### **Analysis of Speaking Time Distribution – Who Speaks How Much?**
+- Approach: purely statistical evaluation of speaking times using word and character counts in speeches
+- Visualization, e.g., using boxplots, distributions, or heatmaps
+- Idea: identify patterns and differences in speaking time between political parties
+- Idea: evaluate fairness in speaking time distribution between genders
+- Idea: compare interjections and comments (who makes the most, who receives the most, who receives the most applause, who receives the least applause)
+- See the corresponding notebook: [statistics](./ST-Task/statisticTask.ipynb)

+### **Automatic Detection of the Speaker’s Party Affiliation in Transcribed Speeches**

+- Approach: build a classification model (e.g., SVM or BERT model) to automatically classify party affiliation
+- Extra: identify speakers with the largest speaking share using an additional classification model in a pipeline structure
+- Evaluation: precision and recall of the classification results (automated evaluation)
+- Idea: perform similarity analysis to infer potential speech authorship overlaps
+- See the corresponding notebook: [classification](./ML-Task-1_Classification/ML-Task-1_Classification.ipynb)

+### **Investigation of the Main Topics Discussed in Bundestag Speeches**

+- Approach: use topic modeling algorithms (e.g., LDA or NMF) to identify thematic clusters in the speeches
+- Idea: party-specific comparison — compare topic clusters across parties to reveal differences in communication strategies regarding overarching topics
+- Suggestion from Prof. Albrecht: analyze how parties interpret and use certain terms (e.g., which terms related to migration, environment, or energy are used most frequently by different parties) → implementation still to be defined
+- Evaluation: assess topic coherence and qualitatively evaluate the distinguishability of the identified themes
+- Idea: retrospectively assign speeches to the identified topics
+- Idea: compare party-specific topic clusters with general clusters to illustrate each party’s focus
+- See the corresponding notebook: [topic modeling notebook](./ML-Task-2_Topic-Modeling/TopicModeling_LDA_NMF.ipynb)

-## **Project Structure Overview:**
+### **Predecessor Project Structure Overview:**

 ```
 data/